-As you wait for your report to generate, the tool is doing two major things.
+As you wait for your report to generate, the tool is doing two main things.

 Second, it measures your page performance via the Lighthouse API.
-This is referred to as “Lab Data,” because it measures the webpage’s speed in a simulated, controlled environment: mobile networks and a mid-tier device.
+This is called “Lab Data” because it measures the webpage’s speed in a simulated, controlled environment: mobile networks and a mid-tier device.

-This helps eliminate some of the variables that can impact a webpage’s speed and performance.
+This helps eliminate some variables that can impact a webpage’s speed and performance.

 Understanding Your PSI Report

-Google’s PSI tool will generate a detailed report that includes field data, lab data, opportunities, diagnostics, and passed audits.
+Google’s PSI tool will generate a detailed report that includes Core Web Vitals assessment, Lighthouse lab data, opportunities, diagnostics, and passed audits.